Chasing the Scents in Grasse, the World Capital of Perfumes

 Parking

-• The Indigo CRESP car park is just opposite the Garlimard old factory.
-To visit Grasse, you can also park your car there.
+• The Indigo CRESP car park is conveniently located just opposite the Garlimard old factory.
+If you’re planning to explore Grasse, this car park is a convenient option.

-• Garlimard’s new factory has parking spaces direct in front of the entrance.
+• Additionally, Garlimard’s new factory provides parking spaces right in front of the entrance.

 How to get there

-Grasse is easy to reach from Nice by bus, by train, or by car.
+Grasse is conveniently accessible from Nice by bus, train, or car.

-• Take Bus LER 31 at Nice Gare Routière to Grasse.
-The journey take about one hour.
+• Board Bus LER 31 at Nice Gare Routière, and the journey takes approximately one hour.

-• Take train from Nice train, it takes one hour and eleven minutes to Grasse.
+• Alternatively, you can opt for a train from Nice, which takes around one hour and eleven minutes to reach Grasse.

-• Follow A8 and then change to D6185, it takes about 40 minutes to Grasse by car.
+• If you prefer driving, follow the A8 and then switch to D6185, and you can reach Grasse in about 40 minutes by car.

 Leave a Reply